1 UK Experts in Conflict Resolution

 Helpline charity was launched at The House of Commons, in Tim’s

 memory.
 Tim’s family fully endorsed the charity launch and

 attended the event.
-Sadly, largely due to the recession and lack
+Sadly, largely due to politics, the recession

-of funding, the helpline call-centre ceased to operate as a charity
+and lack of funding, the helpline call-centre ceased to operate

 In order to continue the good work